Hezbollah warns U.S. of consequences for Prophet film

 The Hezbollah-led protests came after a week of violent demonstrations across Arab capitals, in which several U.S. embassies were attacked, but they stayed well away from the U.S. mission in Beirut and the entire procession finished peacefully.

-Some demonstrators said the U.S. refusal to censor the Internet clips was provocative for Muslims, who feel they are often subject to prejudices and aggression by U.S. forces.
+Some protesters said the U.S. refusal to censor the Internet clips was provocative for Muslims, who feel they are often subject to prejudices and aggression by U.S. forces.

 "Is it really possible that America can fight wars all over the country and it can't remove one film?
 America wants to sew strife for sure," said Ahmed Afif, 30, as his small son sitting on his shoulders waved a Hezbollah flag.

-U.S. President Barack Obama's administration has condemned the film as "reprehensible" but said it cannot restrict the constitutional right to free speech in America.
+U.S. President Barack Obama's administration has condemned the film as "reprehensible" but said it cannot curb the constitutional right to free speech in America.

 MORE PROTESTS CALLED